bioimage-io/spec-bioimage-io/README.md

    1. When stored in a local file system folder, github repo, zenodo deposition, blob storage virtual folder or similar kind, the RDF file name should match the pattern of `*.rdf.yaml`, for example `my-model.rdf.yaml`.
    2. When the RDF file and other files are zipped into a RDF package, it must be named as `rdf.yaml`.

-As a general guideline, please follow the model RDF spec to describe AI models and use the general RDF spec for other resource types including `dataset`, `notebook`, `application`.
+As a general guideline, please follow the model RDF spec to describe AI models and use the general RDF spec for other resource types including `dataset`, `application`.
 You will find more details about these two specifications in the following sections.
 Please also note that the best way to check whether your RDF file is BioImage.IO-compliant is to run the BioImage.IO Validator against it.

 ## [Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/rdf_spec_latest.md)